ipunkt/laravel-analytics/README.md

 	{!!
 Analytics::render() !!}

-For Google Analytics you should place the statement right behind the `body` tag
+For Google Analytics you should place the statement right below the `body` tag

 	<body>{!!
 Analytics::render() !!}